cfsamson/powershell-script/README.md

 You can of course provide the commands as a string literal instead.
 Just beware that we run each `line` as a separate command.

+The flag `print_commands` can be set to `true` if you want each command to be printed to the `stdout` of the main process as theyre run which can be useful for debugging scripts or displaying the progress.

 ## Compatability

 This is only tested on Windows and most likely will only work on Windows.
 It should